alinzm/goodreads-analysis/README.md

 ## Goodreads Analysis

 This repository is dedicated to crawling and analyzing the data from social media [Goodreads](https://goodreads.com).
+Social Network analysis on the Users of the goodreads would provide us with a better understanding of the user's behavior in reading.

 ### Crawling the Data